harrypnh/lenet5-from-scratch/README.md

 LeNet-5 Convolution Neural Network built primarily using NumPy and applied on the MNIST Handwritten Digit Dataset.
 ## Training and Testing on MNIST Handwritten Digit Dataset
 - The original size of an image in the MNIST dataset is `28x28`.
 Before training on LeNet-5, all MNIST images are added a zero-padding of size `2`, after which they all have the size of `32x32`.
+- The LeNet-5 has the following structure:<br/>
+`C1 -> ReLU1 -> S2 -> C3 -> ReLU2 -> S4 -> C5 -> ReLU3 -> F6 -> ReLU4 -> F7 (softmax)`
+  - C1 is a convolutional layer having 6 `5x5x1` filters and no zero-padding.
+  - S2 is a max-pooling layer of size `2x2` and stride `2`.
+  - C3 is a convolutional layer having 16 `5x5x6` filters and no zero-padding.
+  - S4 is a max-pooling layer of size `2x2` and stride `2`.
+  - C5 is a convolutional layer having 120 `5x5x16` filters and no zero-padding.
+  - F6 is a fully-connected layer having `84` neurons, each of which takes `120` feature inputs.
+  - F7 is a fully-connected layer having `10` neurons, each of which takes `84` feature inputs.
+Each input image of LeNet-5 has an output vector of size `10` from applying softmax activation function on `10` neuron outputs of layer F7.
+This vector corresponds to 10 classes for digit 0 to 9.
 - The training has 20 epoches, and the learning rate decreases after each epoch.
 - The learning rates are set as follows.
   - Epoch 1 and 2: 0.05